raphaelouthier/tb/design.md

 Composed of :
 - time.
-- for each price tick :
+- price tick
 - total volume of pending orders at this tick.

 ## Level 3